How to Launch a Loyalty Program (Even If You're a Team of One)

 Are rewards being redeemed?
 If people earn but don't claim, something's broken—either the reward isn't desirable or redemption is confusing.

 Are members returning more often?
 Compare member visit frequency to non-members.
+Weather-dependent businesses like car washes see particularly dramatic differences in member versus non-member visit frequency, which is why car wash loyalty programs often pay for themselves within the first month of tracking.
 This is the core question: is the program working?

 The Right Frequency